-Prague, Czech Republic – The Czech Republic is moving forward with plans to introduce one of the most ambitious digital taxes in Europe.
+Prague, Czech Republic – The Czech Republic is moving forward with plans to introduce the most ambitious digital tax in Europe.

 Last week, the Finance Ministry sent a proposal to the government to introduce a 7% tax, first put forward in April, by mid-2020 that would apply to major Internet companies such as Google, Apple, Facebook or Amazon (known as the ‘GAFA’), among others.

 The tax would apply to revenues from online advertising, sale of user data and intermediation services, and will only concern large companies with a global annual turnover of more than €750 million and sales of at least 50 million CZK (around €2 million) for taxable services in the Czech Republic.

 Digital platforms with more than 200,000 users, like Uber and Airbnb, could also be subject to the proposed tax, which could bring up to 5 billion CZK (around €2 billion) to the state budget every year, according to the Finance Ministry’s proposal.